Lando Norris denies Max Verstappen pole position for F1's Dutch Grand Prix | TSN

 McLaren has brought new upgrades for its car and qualifying gave the latest indication it now has the edge on pace over the once all-conquering Red Bull.

+Norris took the only win of his career so far in Miami in May — from fifth on the grid — and has finished second four times since then.

+Norris' last pole position in Hungary turned into a controversial second-place finish when he was overtaken by teammate Oscar Piastri, regained the lead thanks to McLaren's pit stop strategy, then eventually gave first place back to Piastri in line with team orders — but only after a tense discussion with McLaren over the radio.

-Oscar Piastri was third-fastest in the second McLaren, ahead of Mercedes' George Russell and Verstappen's under-pressure Red Bull teammate Sergio Perez.
+Piastri could try to overtake Norris again after qualifying third-fastest in the second McLaren, ahead of Mercedes' George Russell and Verstappen's under-pressure Red Bull teammate Sergio Perez.
 Charles Leclerc was sixth for Ferrari.

-There were two big surprises in the second part of qualifying as Carlos Sainz Jr. was 11th for Ferrari and seven-time champion Lewis Hamilton, who won the last race in Belgium, was 12th for Mercedes.
+There were two big surprises in the second part of qualifying as Carlos Sainz Jr. initially qualified 11th for Ferrari and seven-time champion Lewis Hamilton, who won the last race in Belgium after Russell was disqualified, had finished 12th for Mercedes.

+Hamilton was then handed a three-place penalty for impeding Perez in qualifying, dropping him further back on what he had already called a “frustrating” day.

+The stewards ruled Hamilton, who was on his way to the pits, had tried to move out of the way but “could have slowed down more” to make way for Perez, who was trying to set a competitive time.

-Logan Sargeant didn't take part after a heavy crash in practice Saturday morning which left his Williams on fire.
+Logan Sargeant didn’t take part in qualifying after a heavy crash in practice Saturday morning which left his Williams on fire.
+Sargeant wasn’t hurt and is set to start Sunday’s race at the back.

+Williams' day went from bad to worse when Sargeant's teammate Alex Albon was disqualified from qualifying because the floor of his car was “found to lie outside the regulatory volume.”
+Albon had qualified eighth, so everyone behind him moves up a place.
+That means Sainz is set to start 10th and Hamilton 14th.

+Williams argued its own measurements of the floor had “different results,” the FIA ruling said.

 AP auto racing: https://apnews.com/hub/auto-racing